 Build or buy bee hotels: These structures provide nesting sites for solitary bees, which are some of the most efficient pollinators.

-Pesticides and herbicides can be harmful or even deadly to pollinators.
-To protect these beneficial insects, adopt integrated pest management practices that minimize chemical use:
+Pesticides and herbicides can seriously harm pollinators.
+To keep these helpful insects safe, try integrated pest management methods that reduce chemical use:

 4. Plan for Year-Round Blooming

-To keep your garden attractive to pollinators throughout the growing season, plant a mix of species that bloom at different times of the year.
-Early-blooming plants provide food when pollinators emerge in the spring, while late-blooming species sustain them into the fall.
-Some suggestions include:
+To keep your garden welcoming for pollinators all season long, plant a variety of flowers that bloom at different times of the year.
+Early bloomers feed pollinators in spring, and late bloomers keep them nourished into fall.
+Here are some suggestions:

 Spring: Virginia Bluebells (Mertensia virginica), Eastern Redbud (Cercis canadensis)